 Unveiled | Statements after an Arrest under the Immorality Act | Lonely Planet | Ripe Frenzy

-CHRISTINE HAMEL* (Hannah) is currently in the cast of Ideation and has previously appeared at New Rep in Brecht on Brecht, Broken Glass, On the Verge, Ragtime, and Sweeney Todd, directing God Box, and dialect/voice coaching many productions, including Golda’s Balcony, Tongue of a Bird, Camelot, The Elephant Man, Amadeus, Holiday Memories, and The Kite Runner.
+CHRISTINE HAMEL* has appeared at New Rep in Ideation, Brecht on Brecht, Broken Glass, On the Verge, Ragtime, and Sweeney Todd, directing God Box, and dialect/voice coaching many productions, including Golda’s Balcony, Tongue of a Bird, Camelot, The Elephant Man, Amadeus, Holiday Memories, and The Kite Runner.
 Recent area credits include The Women Who Mapped the Stars (workshop, Poets’ Theatre); Tongue Tied Tight, and Delivered (workshop, Huntington Theatre Company); A Disappearing Number (Underground Railway Theater); The Penelopiad (Boston University School of Theatre); Season’s Greetings and Our Town (Wellesley Repertory Theatre); and The Glass Menagerie (Boston Center for American Performance).
 Regionally, she performed the role of Emma Darwin in Trumpery (Olney Theatre Center).
 Ms. Hamel is an Assistant Professor of Voice/Speech and Acting at Boston University.
 She is a Designated Linklater Voice teacher, and holds a Teaching Certificate in the Michael Chekhov acting technique.
 She currently resides in Arlington.

 MATT KETAI* is currently making his New Rep debut in Ideation.
 Regional credits include Dracula, Or The Undead (Williamstown Theatre Festival); A Christmas Carol (Trinity Repertory Company); Othello (Actors’ Shakespeare Project); and Fallujah (Kennedy Center ACTF/InCite Arts Festival).
 New York acting credits include Xander Xist… (Samuel French Off-Off Broadway Short Play Festival); Oedipus (La MaMa); La Ruta (Working Theatre); Mom Play (Sarah DeLappe Premiere).
 Matt was a member of the Flea Theater’s resident acting company, The Bats, from 2014-2015.
 Matt received his BFA in Acting from Boston University and his MFA in Acting from Brown University/Trinity Repertory Company.
 Brown/Trinity credits include Side Show (BroadwayWorld and RI Critics Pick, Best Supporting Actor in a Musical), A Midsummer Night’s Dream, and Romeo and Juliet.